WHAT IS A STUDENT LEADER

 Once students complete training and demonstrate their ability to be student leaders they will be scheduled to assist in ONE Outdoor School session for that season.
 Students can participate in training and Outdoor School in each fall and spring; twice a year.
 Outdoor School sessions will be scheduled upon completion of a training.

-Our next training dates are November 15th and 16th, 2024.
+Our next training dates are April 18th and 19th, 2025.

 Spring 2025 Outdoor School Dates